jhudsl/tidyversecourse/docs/04-dataviz.md

 <img src="images/dataviz-unnamed-chunk-80-1.png" width="672" />

 You can also specify the number of columns or rows using this same function with the `ncol` or `nrow` as you would with `facet_wrap()` of the `ggplot2` package, where plots are added to **complete a row** before they will be added to a new row.
-For example, the following will result in an empty 2nd row.
+For example, the following will result in an empty 2nd row below the plots.

 ```r